catalingheorghe/learning-activities/perl/book_learning_perl/notes_learning_perl.md

 **Input from the Diamond operator <>**

-For a perl program that can be used like utilities cat, sed, awk, sort, grep, etc. Standard unit tools process files given to them as command line arguments one after another.
+For a perl program that can be used like utilities cat, sed, awk, sort, grep, etc. Standard unix tools process files given to them as command line arguments one after another.
 If nothing is given, or if `-` is used instead of a file name, it reads from standard input.
 This is what the `<>` does: it reads from the files given as arguments, one line after another, in one big input.

 ```perl
 while (defined($line = <>)) {